PepCodes/RGUI-Themes/README.md

 # RGUI Themes for RetroArch
-A series of custom themes with original artwork for recent versions of RetroArch's RGUI menu driver.
+A series of custom themes for recent versions of RetroArch's RGUI menu driver that combine classic influences with original artwork.
 Each theme supports text shadows and comes in centered and full-width variants, the former of which are shown below.
 While particle animations may look alright, these themes were not designed with them in mind.

 ## How to Use
 1. Clone this repo or download it as a .ZIP archive.